Student iPad Scheme – September 2026

 Financial support is available for families who may find it difficult to contribute, including reduced contributions for pupils eligible for free school meals.
 No student will be excluded from learning opportunities due to financial circumstances.

-Indicative Costs and What Is Included
+Parental Contributions & What Is Included

 - 11-inch iPad (A16 (Silver, Wi-Fi, 128GB)